-11.4.1 Determination of Descent of Same Property of Two or More Persons in One Proceeding from two or more decedents, have been determined in a single proceeding brought for the determination of interests in property under Section 153-4-1 et seq., C.R.S.
+11.4.1 Determination of Descent of Same Property of Two or More Persons in One Proceeding been determined in a single proceeding brought for the determination of interests in property under Section 153-4-1 et seq., C.R.S.
 1963 (repealed with the adoption of the Colorado Probate Code)?